radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 {{< image src="images/radius-e2e-flow.png" alt="Radius End-to-End Flow" width="1000" >}}

 1. Install rad CLI now installs the official Bicep compiler along with the Radius Binary.
-2. In addition to the radius installation and environment creation, `rad init` creates the `bicepconfig.json` file.
+2. In addition to the Radius installation and environment creation, `rad init` creates the `bicepconfig.json` file.
 This file is used by Bicep to pull type definitions of Radius and AWS resources from a Radius managed OCI registry.
 3. Edit the app.bicep file to add Radius and AWS resources.
 4. Run `rad up` to deploy the application.